How Much Will It Cost to Get a U.S. Green Card?

 One fee obligation faced by immigrants in most every green card category is for the first form that must be filed by a person or employer in the U.S., called a petition.
 Its purpose is to establish the would-be immigrant's basic eligibility, for example a family relationship or an offer of employment.

-The petition is ordinarily done on either
+The petition is ordinarily done on either:

-• Form I-129F in fiancé cases
+• Form I-129F in fiancé cases: fee of $675.

-Subsequent Government Processing Fees
+Subsequent Government Processing Fees for Immigrant Visa and Green Card

 As mentioned, the application fee amounts after the initial petition is approved depend on various factors, most notably whether you're adjusting status or going through consular processing.